DataDog/integrations-core/gunicorn/README.md

 # Further Reading

-To get a better idea of how (or why) to integrate your Consul cluster with Datadog, check out our [blog post](https://www.datadoghq.com/blog/monitor-gunicorn-performance/).
+To get a better idea of how (or why) to integrate your Gunicorn apps with Datadog, check out our [blog post](https://www.datadoghq.com/blog/monitor-gunicorn-performance/).